<em>Verbascum</em>, mullein: to plant, to grow and to care for

 Mullein has tiny seeds: we recommend mixing them with sand to make handling easier.
 As they need light to germinate, do not cover them with substrate afterwards.

-5. Place the tray under a cold frame.
+5. Place tray under cold frame.

-You can also sow mullein in autumn and transplant in spring.
+You can also sow Mullein in autumn and transplant in spring.

 Did you know?

-• A medicinal plant
+• Medicinal plant

 Useful resources